FortiGate / FortiWiFi

 Setting the auth-timeout

-Open up the console again and enter the following commands:
+Open the console again and run the following commands:

 Walled Garden configuration

-Now we need to add all the services that will be available without logging in.
-This list includes Social WiFi login page and third-party social login services (like Facebook).
+Add all services that will be available without logging in.
+This includes the Social WiFi login page and third-party social login services (such as Facebook).

 Part 1: